ECNUDJ/RSD-Tool/README.md

 ## Modules Used

-Python Standard Library \n
+Python Standard Library
-  -tkinter - Used to provide a GUI
+  - tkinter - Used to provide a GUI
-  -decimal - Used to provide accurate floating point arithmetic -time - Used to enter formatted time into the Excel sheet
+  - decimal - Used to provide accurate floating point arithmetic
+  - time - Used to enter formatted time into the Excel sheet

 Third Party Modules
--openpyxl - Used to connect to Microsoft Excel
+  - openpyxl - Used to connect to Microsoft Excel

 ## Who is it for?